We look forward to hearing from you!

 Patrick joined the Board of Napa Bike in the summer of 2014, prior to transitioning to his role as Executive Director in March of 2015.
 He has lived in the North Bay for most of his life, having grown up in Sonoma County, and lived in Napa since 2009.
 As Executive Director, Patrick brings over 15 years of experience to NCBC in advocacy and policy issues.

-As a leading advocate for bicycle safety and accessibility, Patrick’s work focuses on promoting cycling for recreation and transportation, growing the Coalition’s capacity, streamlining operations, and executing the Board of Directors strategic vision of Napa County as a safe, convenient, and accessible place to ride a bike.
-Day to day, his work includes running safe cycling workshops, engaging with community stakeholders and decision makers around bicycle infrastructure, and working with event organizers to make their operations more bike friendly and reduce any negative impacts on our community.
+As a leading advocate for bicycle safety and accessibility, Patrick’s work focuses on promoting cycling for recreation and transportation, growing the organization’s capacity, and executing the Board of Directors strategic vision of Napa County as a safe, convenient, and accessible place to ride a bike.
+Day to day, his work includes engaging with community stakeholders and decision makers around bicycle infrastructure, and promoting cycling as recreational opportunity for countless residents and a viable form of everyday transportation.

-Beyond his enthusiasm for bikes, Patrick is an experienced runner, climber, and backpacker, with a passion for the remote alpine environments of the eastern Sierra Nevada.
+Beyond his enthusiasm for bikes, Patrick is an experienced runner, climber, and backpacker, with a passion for the eastern Sierra Nevada high country.

-You can reach him via email at pband at napabike dot org.
+You can reach Patrick via email at firstname.lastname@example.org.

 Bike Education Trainers